Canada – Nicaragua Relations

 Canada is represented in Nicaragua by the Embassy of Canada in Costa Rica and through a Development program Office in Managua.
 In addition to managing the Development Cooperation Program with Nicaragua, the Program Office also provides full consular services to Canadians.
 The Ambassador is based at the Embassy of Canada in Costa Rica, where the other embassy services are also provided and managed, such as general commercial and diplomatic relations.
 Nicaragua is represented in Canada by an Embassy in Ottawa.

 Canada has had a development program in Nicaragua since 1971.
-The program currently focuses on two development priorities: sustainable economic growth through rural economic development and support to children and youth, and particularly securing opportunities for youth.
-In 2014-2015, Canada contributed $22.21 million in Official Development Assistance (ODA) to Nicaragua.
+Canada’s bilateral programming is aligned with Canada’s feminist international assistance policy and currently focuses on sustainable economic growth through rural economic development and support to children and youth, and particularly securing opportunities for youth.
+Canadian development programming in Nicaragua is aligned with the country’s priorities as illustrated in the National Plan for Human Development.
+In 2015-2016, Canada contributed $22.24 million in Official Development Assistance to Nicaragua from all aid channels.
+Specific details on Canadian international assistance in Nicaragua can be found here.

 Canada and Nicaragua have a healthy trade and investment relationship.
-In 2015, two-way merchandise trade reached $183.3 million.
-Canadian exports totalled $44.1 million in 2015, including cereals, machinery, fertilizers, vegetables, fruits, nuts and plants.
-Canada imported $139.3 million including edible fruits and nuts, optic, photo, medical or surgical instruments and rubber.
+In 2017, two-way merchandise trade reached $168 million.
+Canadian exports totalled $40.9 million in 2017, including copper wire, clothing and textile articles, and paper products.
+Canada imported $127 million including clothing, coffee, sugar, and other food products.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .